 Jordan graduated in May 2013 from Georgetown where she majored in Culture and Politics in the School of Foreign Service.
 She spent over a year living in the country which bears her name, first as an undergraduate student, and then as a researcher funded by the State Department’s Fulbright U.S. Student Program.
 She has also worked for the U.S. Conference of Catholic Bishops’ Secretariat for Ecumenical and Interreligious Affairs; interned at an Islamic advocacy organization; conducted research for Harvard’s Pluralism Project; served as the president of Georgetown’s student interfaith group; and interviewed President Obama as a youth reporter for the Indianapolis-based Y-Press.

 Jordan grew up in Indianapolis and attended Brebeuf Jesuit Preparatory School.
 Her parents are Maggie, a parent educator, and Tom, the president of Young & Laramore advertising agency.
-Her younger brother, Nick, is a junior at Boston College where he is a Presidential Scholar and varsity cross-country and track runner.
+Her younger brother, Nick, is a junior at Boston College where he is a Presidential Scholar and Division 1 runner.